mdn/temp-processes/issues.md

 ## General participation guidelines

-Always evaluate your contributions, while reporting an issue or participating in a conversation, to ensure that they are contributing to the overall progress and health of the project.
+While reporting an issue or participating in a conversation, always ensure that your inputs are contributing to the overall progress of the project.
 Consider whether your issues and comments are on topic or if they are just adding noise.

 Dos: